PaulF97/panduza-py-platform/tests/README.md

 # Panduza Python Platform Tests

+## Environment

-To run those test you need:
+To run those tests you need:

-- MQTT broker without any security activated on localhost:1883
+- One MQTT broker without any security activated on localhost:1883

 ## Dependencies